 A decent Hunter race, the Shadowmeld racial comes in handy for ambushing unsuspecting players in both world PvP, Battlegrounds, and Arena.
 Additionally, it can be used for hiding from higher levels/gank squads while leveling.
 It will also drop aggro in PvE encounters.
 It does not add to your Camouflage ability and while it’s somewhat redundant with that ability you can use ‘meld at level 1.

 The stone form ability is rather nice, washing away bleeds and reducing damage taken by 10%.
-This is useful against rogues (and various other classes) in PvP.
-Rogues are something of our mortal enemy in many battlegrounds.
+This is useful against Rogues (and various other classes) in PvP.
 It’s also nice at times in PvE or while leveling.

 It certainly makes sense that were-wolf type critters could be Hunters, what with their legendary sense of smell, not that said sense appears in-game.
-They have a general 1% increased chance to crit, which is nice, and they can “periodically move more quickly,” which definitely has it’s uses.
+They have a general 1% increased chance to crit, which is nice for any Hunter, and they can “periodically move more quickly,” which definitely has it’s uses.

 Their increased skinning skill and speed is a nice convenience, but of no special value to Hunters.

-Of the horde races we’ll begin with the Blood Elves, a rather “meh…” race, as far as Hunters are concerned.
-Their big ability is Arcane Torrent, which can be used as an AoE silence/interruption when forced into melee range with caster classes.
+Of the horde races we’ll begin with the Blood Elves, a decent race, as far as Hunters are concerned.
+Their big ability is Arcane Torrent which can be used as an AoE silence/interruption when forced into melee range with caster classes.
 Paladins and Death Knights, for example.
 Ideally Hunters want to avoid “melee range” like the plague.
 While leveling you will find little use for this ability.